The curse of searching for gold.. Paralysis and blindness in Sudan

 In Bant, desperate miners are often seen trying to extract the precious metal from the heaps of karat, hoping to ease the pressure on their families as a result of the political and economic turmoil in Sudan.

-The military coup carried out by the commander of the Sudanese army, Abdel Fattah al-Burhan, on October 25, deepened the economic crisis in the country, especially after the international community suspended some financial aid to the country, which is witnessing a sharp rise in the rate of inflation accompanied by a crisis in the availability of foreign exchange.
+The military coup carried out by the commander of the Sudanese army, Abdel Fattah al-Burhan, on October 25, deepened the economic crisis in the country, especially following the international community suspended some financial aid to the country, which is witnessing a sharp rise in the rate of inflation accompanied by a crisis in the availability of foreign exchange.

-At a mining site, about 50 kilometers from the village of Bant, Muhammad Issa was mixing mercury with sand in a large metal bowl, hoping to separate the gold from other metals.
+At a mining site, regarding 50 kilometers from the village of Bant, Muhammad Issa was mixing mercury with sand in a large metal bowl, hoping to separate the gold from other metals.
 Issa said he left agriculture and herding in North Kordofan state in the center of the country in search of the yellow metal.

 “That’s how people do it here,” added the 25-year-old, holding his bare hands, a mercury-filled mixture.